TalhaAnik56/Ohara/README.md

 Welcome to Ohara!
 This repository contains the frontend codebase for an e-commerce platform dedicated to buying and selling books.
 It's developed using React 18 with TypeScript.

 Please note: This repository specifically addresses the frontend part of the project and is currently in the development phase.
 Expect ongoing updates and improvements.
+The repository of Backend can be found in this link: https://github.com/TalhaAnik56/oharaBackend

 ## Key Features